MitchThompson2001/application_viewer/README.md

 3. Open a new browser window and search localhost:8080

-    * If you are not signed in already, you will be directed to sign in or register an account
+    * If you are not signed in already, you will be directed to sign in or register an account.

-    * If you are signed in, you will be directed to the homepage
+    * If you are signed in, you will be directed to the homepage.

 ## Security